Photo: RM, Arial Playas, Pink Fish Alebrije

-Buying from locals assists local economic development.
+Let’s test out a theory – if buying from locals assists local economic development, then buying from local artisans, crafts people, makers of whatever bolsters the culture, creates new pathways.
 Shopping has great entertainment value and tourists love souvenirs, the reminders of a place where you are not.

-On the downside, not all crafts are produced by or benefit local artisans.
-Nor is production always sustainable.
-Be wary of buying products made with feathers or animal skins if you’re trying to protect nature!
+On the downside, not all crafts sold are produced by or benefit local artisans.
+Nor is production always sustainable, no matter what the label says.

 Other travelers are disappointed if they don’t see every step in the artistic process.
 Plan ahead!